illustrator: Nadine Bernard Westcott

 Young readers and listeners will be entranced as they observe the processes of planting, watering, and harvesting veggies.
 Westcott’s cartoonish ink and watercolor illustrations—on an eye-catching, bright palette of earthy colors with lots of white space—complement Ayers’ spare text.
 As well, each Spanish and English set—“El maíz crece hacia arriba.
 Las zanahorias crecen hacia abajo.
 Y alrededor, los pepinos trepan, trepan y trepan.” // “Corn grows up.
 Carrots grow down.
 Cucumbers climb around and around”—has its own playful rhythm and an economy of words that echo the action.
 It's unfortunate that the translator is not named.

 Arriba, Abajo y Alrededor // Up, Down, and Around are perfect for bilingual preschool classrooms—especially those with an “empty” space (even a very small one) in which to plant, care for and harvest seasonal veggies.
-They’re both highly recommended.
+They’re both *highly recommended for all home, classroom and library collections.

 translator (Spanish): Esther Sarfatti